happycrud/crud/README.md

-# crud is a mysql and mongodb crud code generate tool
+# crud is a crud code generate tool support mysql,mariadb,postgresql,sqlite3,monogdb

 ## [中文文档](README_zh.md)

 ## Overview

 Crud is a very easy to learn and easy to use ORM framework.
 Using crud can enable you to complete business requirements quickly, gracefully and with high performance.
-Currently, MariaDB、MySQL and Mongodb are supported.
+Currently, mysql,mariadb,postgresql,sqlite3,monogdb are supported.

 - From SQL DDL table structure design to corresponding model and service generation, it conforms to the process of creating tables before writing code